ONSdigital/dp-dataset-api/README.md

-dp-cmd-dataset-api
+dp-dataset-api
 ==================
-A ONS API used to navigate data sets which are published.
+A ONS API used to navigate datasets which are published.

  ## API